 Both pseudo-grains are excellent sources of nutrients.
 The major nutritional distinction between quinoa and millet is that quinoa is a complete protein, providing all the 9 essential amino acids that our body cannot build on its own.

 But millet can overcome this deficit with the help of legumes.
 Combining it e.g. with beans or snap sugar peas like in our turmeric millet recipe will give you a complete protein.

 Another difference is that every bite of quinoa delivers a lovely caviar-like pop you won’t experience with millet.
 On the other hand, millet grains are more cohesive than quinoa and some people prefer the milder aroma of it to the earthier feel of quinoa.
 Because of millet’s mild taste, it takes well to herbs, spices, and seasonings.

 The biggest advantage of millet, however, is its lower bulk prices.
 As an example I checked prices of both grains at Nuts.com (February 2018):

 So if you are a frugal clean eater you might see at the first glance that organic quinoa costs 20 % more as organic millet!
 In other stores the price discrepancy can be even more impressive, especially if you look at non-organic cereals.

 Versatile and affordable

-Millet is incredibly versatile and an affordable alternatives for non-meat sources of protein and fibre to keep you feeling satiated for longer.
+Millet is incredibly versatile and an affordable alternative for non-meat sources of protein and fiber to keep you feeling satiated for longer.
 Make sure to always pair it with some legumes for a complete protein dish.

 The presented turmeric millet was just a foretaste.
 You might also want to try it as breakfast cereal, porridge, in a grain salad, as a side dish, or served up in soups, stews or casseroles.